harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/sdq-vs-rcads.md

 {{< youtube cEZppTBj1NI >}}

-Harmony, utilizing ground-breaking natural language processing and generative AI models, is specifically designed to help researchers harmonise and compare questionnaire items.
+Harmony, using ground-breaking natural language processing and generative AI models, is specifically designed to help researchers harmonise and compare questionnaire items.
 In the case of SDQ vs RCADS, Harmony is utilised for a detailed comparison of the instruments.

 ## You may also be interested in these harmonisations